blue dumpster truck

 Where Your Trash Goes: Waste-to-Energy Plants

-According to a 2015 report by the EPA cited by DoSomething, the average American generates at least four pounds of refuse on a daily basis, which adds up to roughly 1.5 tons of trash each year.
-Even after more than thirty years of widespread recycling programs and composting, the U.S. has one of the highest overall waste counts on Earth.
+The EPA reports that the average American generates at least 4 pounds of refuse on a daily basis, adding up to around 1.5 tons of trash annually.
+The U.S. still has one of the highest overall waste counts on the planet, even after more than 30 years of widespread recycling programs and composting practices.

 Thankfully, some of that waste is converted to energy at waste-to-energy facilities and used for local power grids.
 The process is carried out during the period between the collection of garbage and bringing it to its ultimate resting place at a landfill.
 By the time garbage has been laid to rest, it’s often radically transformed through methods such as incineration, which reduces the bulk and makes it easier to bury, all the while generating energy in the process.